How the Marshall Plexi, 2204 and JCM800 Amplifiers Work

-After the Cold Clipper the guitar signal flows into a voltage divider.
-The divider is made up of the two 470k resistors (listed as Attenuator & Grid Leak in the schematic above) just in front of V2A is an important part of these Marshall amps' tone.
-The divider dumps 50% of the guitar signal to ground to keep from over overdriving the following gain stages.
+After the first preamp stage the guitar signal flows into an attenuating voltage divider.
+The OD Channel divider is made up of a 470k Attenuator resistor + the 500k OD Gain pot.
+Attenuating voltage dividers are an important part of high gain amp tone.
+This divider dumps 48% of the guitar signal to ground to keep from over overdriving the following gain stages.
 Signal attenuating voltage dividers are present in all high gain tube amps to control the level of overdrive and saturation.
-The Attenuator resistor is bypassed with a 470pF Bright cap (also called a treble peak) to allow high frequencies to go around the voltage divider to boost high frequencies.
+The Attenuator resistor is bypassed with a 470pF Bright cap (also called a Treble Peaker) to allow high frequencies to go around the voltage divider to boost high frequencies.
 Low and mid frequencies are cut by 48% by the attenuating voltage divider while high frequencies are not cut.
 If you remove or bypass the upper resistor in a voltage divider then there is no voltage divider.
 Removing this Treble Peaker cap is a common mod for overly bright amps to cut ice pick highs and reduce shrillness.
 There are four other attenuating voltage dividers in the OD and Clean Channels that moderate gain to keep things under control at high gain settings.

 The Treble, Mid & Bass (TMB) Fender style tone stack uses variable RC filters to block high, mid and low frequencies.
 It's a passive tone control that cannot boost frequencies, only remove them from the guitar signal.
-It's a low impedance circuit that places a heavy load on the signal so the V2B cathode follower acts as a buffer between the low impedance tone stack and the high impedance signal from the preamp.
+It's a low impedance circuit that places a heavy load on the guitar signal so the V4A Tone Stack Buffer Cathode Follower acts as a buffer between the low impedance tone stack and the high impedance signal from the preamp.
 Without the cathode follower the tone controls would raise and lower the overall signal volume even more than they already do.
 See How the TMB Tone Stack Works for more info.
 The guitar signal leaves the tone stack through the treble pot's wiper and flows to the Master Volume pot.